tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 ```

 We've implemented a few methods that are needed to get the SDE off the ground.

 - _GetActiveScopes_ is needed to init the SDE.
-This cause different plugins to load or not.
+This causes different plugins to load or not
-- _GetWorkspaceRoot_ gets the folder that is the root of your workspace.
+- _GetWorkspaceRoot_ gets the folder that is the root of your workspace
-- _GetPackagePaths_ gets the folder locations that you will resolve EDK2 paths against.
+- _GetPackagePaths_ gets the folder locations that you will resolve EDK2 paths against
-- _GetName_ is the thing we are building
+- _GetName_ is the thing we are building, it will be used to name certain files like logs
 - _AddCommandLineOptions_ gives our settings the chance to set items in the parser object
 - _RetrieveCommandLineOptions_ gives us the chance to read the arguments from the commandline